"Could it be you're afraid of what your friends might say

 They should realize before they criticize

-- Anberlin is more often than not considered to be Christian rock, but Steve Christian (ironic name) has said that he considers the band's all-Christian faith a lifestyle rather than an influence on their music.
+- Anberlin is sometimes considered to be Christian rock, but Steve Christian (ironic name) has said that he considers the band's all-Christian faith a lifestyle rather than an influence on their music, hence their large fanbase of nonreligious people.
 For those who insist, pay close attention to the lyrics of *Fin.

 - The Band often used Christian or Biblical imagery.
 Their most famous song, "The Weight", is a good example ("I pulled into Nazareth..."), see also "Daniel and the Sacred Harp", others.